You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Kaimanaaki/Host, Raukawa Community Centre

-These two women bring warmth, caring and practical know-how to their roles at the centre.
-Seraphina (right) works four days a week, and Saraneta (left) one day.
+These two women bring warmth, caring and practical know-how to their Kaimanaaki roles at the centre.
+Seraphina (right) works four days a week and Saraneta (left) on Mondays.
 You're welcome to call them Phina and Eta!
+Other Kaimanaaki support our work on a part-time or casual basis too.

 Get in touch with them here.